mxcube/ui-api/beamline.rst

         detector_distance, two_theta, detector_horizontal, detector_vertical

         # detector_distance may be the only common one,
-        # but the others are clearly defined.
+        # but the others should be defined, so we have agreed names for the
+        # cases they are needed.
         # NB horizontal and vertical are kept separate, in case some beamlines
         #    have one without the other.